 -

-- Fully patched: Click to go to the Patch management > Devices tab to see all devices that are filtered by 'Up to date'.
+- Click the progress bar to see all devices filtered by 'Up to date'.

 -